Get started in research and develop your skills.

 Powerpoint: Grant Writing Workshop Powerpoint

-Hosted by the URS Office Director, Dean Sarah Russell and Directors of Academic Engagement, the Getting Started in Research Workshop focuses on types of research experiences available for Duke Undergraduates and helps students connect to opportunities for research.
+Hosted by the URS Office and Directors of Academic Engagement (DAEs), the Getting Started in Research Workshop focuses on types of research experiences available for Duke Undergraduates and offers information on how and when students can learn about and pursue research opportunities.

 Past Events Held Annually: